dynamicsamic/DevNotes/DevNotes/Linux.md

 # After that we see the file or directory size in bytes, here it equals to 750.
 # Then goes the last modification time.
 # And the file name concludes the output.

+# The `chmod` utility is used to change file permissions.

+# Grant executable permissions for everyone
+chmod +x file.txt
+-rwxrwxr-x

+# Revoke executable permission from everyone
+chmod -x file.txt
+-rw-rw-r--

+# Discard previous permissions and set only executable permissions for everyone
+chmod =x file.txt
+---x--x--x

+# Discard previous permissions and set read and write permissions for everyone
+chmod =x file.txt
+-rw-rw-r--

+# You can also prefix the sign with `u`, `g`, `o` and `a` arguments, which stand for `user`, `group`, `others` and `all` respectively. `a` is the default option if you omit this argument.

+# Set read permission to everyone and grant write permission only to user
+chmod =r file.txt   # -r--r--r--
+chmod u+w file.txt  # -rw-r--r--

+# Grant write permission to group
+chmod g+w file.txt  # -rw-rw-r--

+# Set read permission only to others
+chmod o=r file.txt  # -rwxrwxr--

+# Multiple permission changes for different types of users may be done in one command, separating each user type with comma.
+# Here we set read, write and execute permission to user, read and execute permissions to group and read permission to others.
+chmod u=rwx,g=rx,o=r file.txt # no spaces strictly
 ```
 ---
 #### View file properties